FlaxEngine/FlaxDocs/README.md

 ## Editing

 We use [DocFX](https://github.com/dotnet/docfx) tool for building and hosting documentation online.
-It supports markdown style files (`.md`) as it's very standardized and popular format.
-Also writing technical documentation using markdown style is easy and efficient.
+It supports markdown style files (`.md`) as it's a very standardized and popular format.
+Writing technical documentation using markdown style is easy and efficient.

 To edit docs we recommend you to use tools such as [Zettlr](https://www.zettlr.com/) or [Typora](https://typora.io/) or [Visual Studio Code](https://code.visualstudio.com/).

 ## Building and Testing

 Documentation can be built and hosted on both Linux and Windows.
 DocFx can run on .Net or Mono.
-By default site is hosted on `localhost:8080` but this can be easily configured.
+By default the site is hosted on `localhost:8080` but this can be easily configured.

 ### Windows